HOW HEALTHY IS YOUR LIVER?

-In this article, our private doctors talk about the causes, symptoms, diagnosis and treatment of liver disease.
+In this article, we're talking about the causes, symptoms, diagnosis and treatment of liver disease.
 But first, let’s give ourselves an overview of the liver and its essential functions.

 The liver is a large organ which sits in the abdomen (tummy region).
 It is composed of two main sections, called the right and left lobes, and it has several important functions.